Orgasm: Achievement

 Orgasms can be achieved during a variety of activities, including vaginal, anal, oral, manual, and non-penetrative sex, or masturbation.
 They may also be achieved by the use of a sex toy or an erotic electrostimulation.
 Achieving orgasm by stimulation of the nipples or other erogenous zones is rarer.
-Multiple orgasms (orgasms that occur within a short period of one another) are also possible, especially in women, but they are also uncommon.
+Multiple orgasms, i.e. orgasms that occur within a short period of one another, are also possible, especially in women, but uncommon.

-In addition to physical stimulation, orgasm can be achieved from psychological arousal alone, such as during dreaming (nocturnal emission for males or females) or by forced orgasm.
+In addition to physical stimulation, orgasm can be achieved from psychological arousal alone, such as during dreaming (nocturnal emission), or by forced orgasm.
 Orgasm by psychological stimulation alone was first reported among people who had spinal cord injuries.
 Although sexual function and sexuality after spinal cord injury are very often impacted, this injury does not deprive one of sexual feelings such as sexual arousal and erotic desires.

-Scientific literature focuses on the psychology of female orgasm significantly more than it does on the psychology of male orgasm, which "appears to reflect the assumption that female orgasm is psychologically more complex than male orgasm," but "the limited empirical evidence available suggests that male and female orgasm may bear more similarities than differences.
+Scientific literature focuses on the psychology of female orgasm significantly more than it does on the psychology of male orgasm, which "appears to reflect the assumption that female orgasm is psychologically more complex than male orgasm", but "the limited empirical evidence available suggests that male and female orgasm may bear more similarities than differences.
 In one controlled study by Vance and Wagner (1976), independent raters could not differentiate written descriptions of male versus female orgasm experiences".